A variety of learning experiences

 Assignments:

-2. When a student is unable to meet with the published deadline for an assignment, she or he must notify the instructor prior to the published due date and request an extension.
+2. When a student is unable to meet the published deadline for an assignment, she or he must notify the instructor prior to the published due date and request an extension.

 3. Extensions are granted at the discretion of the instructor in consultation with the individual student for extenuating circumstances.
 The student is expected to observe the negotiated due date.
 Further extension of the deadline without penalty may or may not be permitted by the instructor.